-1. Prophets
+Prophets

+God used an interesting variety of methods to provide special revelation.
 The prophet served as the mouth of the Lord.
 Prophets never gave their own ideas as if they were the originators of God's message.
 The Spirit carried them along as they provided revelation (2 Pet.
 1:21).
 We know very little about the way God revealed His message to the prophets.
 When the word of the Lord came to the prophet, he relayed the same words to the people.
 What he received, he gave, so God must have spoken with the prophets in their own languages.

-READ: Deuteronomy 13:1-5.
-ASK: What do God's instructions to Israel about false prophets tell you about how seriously God took the role of prophets?
-(Q13) God instructed Israel to put false prophets to death, demonstrating that God took the role of prophets with utmost seriousness.
+13. Read Deuteronomy 13:1-5.
+What do God's instructions to Israel about false prophets tell you about how seriously God took the role of prophets?